michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-12-conclusion.md

 Your students are waiting for the learning experiences only you can design.

----
+,

 ## One Last Thing

-When you try your first AI-enhanced activity—whether it goes brilliantly or disastrously—take a moment to reflect:
+When you try your first AI-enhanced activity,whether it goes brilliantly or disastrously,take a moment to reflect:

 - What surprised you?
 - What will you do differently next time?